nega0/codepad/README.md

     $ codepad not_so_secret.txt

-If you want to change the language from the default of "Plain Text", use the "-l" flag.
-(See the source for language options.)

-    $ codepad -l cool_file.py

 If you want codepad.org to run your file, add the "-r" flag

     $ codepad -r -l c runme.c

+`codepad` will determine the file type from the file extension.
+If it can't figure it out (or the file doesn't have one), it will look for a sh-bang line (#!) at the start of the file.
+Otherwise it will use a default filetype of "Plain Text".
+You can always choose the filetype yourself with the "-l" flag.
+(See the source for language options.)

+    $ cat snakey_file
+    ## im a python file!

+    import module

+    module.do_stuff()
+    print "Sss!"
+    $ codepad -l python snakey_file

 Install